Top things to do in Ollantaytambo Peru

 Food is cheap and delicious in Peru.
 If you look around, you can find a menu del dia (soup and an entree) for 10 soles or under (under $3 USD).
 At these prices, you can try many different places in town.

-Yes, Ollantaytambo is considered just a stopover on the way to Machu Picchu.
-But it’s a charming town that grows on you and it is worth considering staying for a couple nights.
+Yes, for many people, Ollantaytambo is considered just a stopover on the way to Machu Picchu.
+But it’s a charming town that grows on you and it is worth considering staying for a couple days.